-At the time of this writing, the country is in a technical recession, and many companies are going out of business, especially in Alberta.
+At the time of this writing, the country is in a technical recession, and many companies are going out of business across Canada.
 When the company owing debt is in financial ruin and even the bank isn’t getting paid, a court judgment can be worthless.
 During the time lost to stall tactics and then months of waiting for a trial, any available funds have probably gone to other creditors.

 So how does a savvy business owner speed up debt collection during a downturn?

 Here are 5 valuable debt collection tips that can save you a lot of grief.

 - Have an iron-clad contract.
 It may sound obvious, but it’s amazing how many large deals are done on a handshake or with very little documentation.
 Taking the time in advance to prepare professional, comprehensive business contracts can be a lifesaver.
 Whether in making collection calls, in court, or in the hands of your debt collection agency, a contract is your legal proof of the debt.
 If the project scope or deliverables change, document it in detail with a contract amendment or Change Order before advancing additional deliverables.

 - Require new customers to complete a credit application.
 If you deal with an influx of new customers, a credit application gives you a lot of information that can be helpful down the road, including the customer’s banking details.
 Contact all credit references and ask specific questions about how promptly the prospective customer pays and if he or she lives up to promises.
 If there are red flags or you’re worried about getting paid for any reason, either give the deal a pass or require the customer to sign a secured credit agreement.
 And if all of this seems like too much hassle, weigh that against the potential impact of writing off the debt.